 Research Supplements to Promote Re-Entry into Biomedical and Behavioral Research Careers (Admin Supp)

-The Re-Entry Investigator Level Research Supplement enables Principal Investigators with eligible NHLBI research grants/contracts to include individuals with high potential to re-enter an active research career after taking time off for family responsibilities or other qualifying circumstances.
+The Re-Entry Postdoctoral Level Research Supplement enables individuals with eligible NHLBI research grants/contracts to include individuals with high potential to re-enter an active research career after taking time off for family responsibilities or other qualifying circumstances.
 The aim of these supplements is to encourage such individuals to re-enter research careers within the NHLBI mission areas.
 This program will provide administrative supplements to existing NHLBI research grants/contracts for the purpose of supporting full-time or part-time research by these individuals to update their existing research skills and knowledge.
-It is anticipated, that at the completion of the supplement, the re-entry scientist will be in a position to apply for a career development (K) award, a research award (R), or some other form of research support.
+It is anticipated, that at the completion of the supplement, the re-entry scientist would be encouraged to submit applications for fellowships, research grants, and other sources of independent support well before the supplement period ends.
 The duration of the career interruption should be for at least 1 year and no more than 8 years.

 Generally, at the time of application, candidates should not be engaged in full-time paid research activities.
 Examples of qualifying interruptions would include a complete or partial hiatus from research activities for child rearing; an incapacitating illness or injury of the candidate, spouse, partner, or a member of the immediate family; relocation to accommodate a spouse, partner, or other close family member; pursuit of non-research endeavors that would permit earlier retirement of debt incurred in obtaining a doctoral degree; and military service.

-The research proposed for the investigator is expected to have a defined research project which must be a logical extension of the parent grant/contract.
-The investigator must be given opportunities to interact with other individuals on the grant/contract, to contribute intellectually to the project, and to enhance his or her ability to compete for independent grant/contract support.
+The research proposed for the postdoctoral candidate is expected to have a defined research project which must be a logical extension of the parent grant/contract.
+The postdoctoral fellow must be given opportunities to interact with other individuals on the grant/contract, to contribute intellectually to the project, and to enhance his or her ability to compete for independent grant/contract support.

 Research Supplements to Promote Re-Entry Web links: